Gkpd/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Hi, nice to meet you"
 ---

-I'm glad you are here.
-I plan to talk about ...
+I'm Giorgia, Marketing Manager for ANZ & Singapore.
+Get in touch via Slack if you have any questions